trebonius0/Phototo/README.md

 - Automated offline keywords annotations

 ## Disclaimer
 Photato will rename all pictures with 2+ spaces in a row to the same but with one space (otherwise it would make exiftool crash).
-For instance "my  picture.jpg" will be renamed to "my picture.jpg"
+For instance "my&nbsp;&nbsp;picture.jpg" will be renamed to "my picture.jpg"